 Other distributors across the country later joined the UNFI family, which now has a reach of the United States and Canada.
 The inventory of goods shipped out across the continent has grown from natural and organic food to also include related products like nutritional supplements and personal care items.

 All of UNFI's facilities set an industry precedent for being the most modern and state-of-the-art.
-In January 2009, UNFI started operations at the York facility
+In January 2009, UNFI started operations at the York facility at 225 Cross Farm Lane.
+The 675,000-square-foot center is the largest in UNFI's nationwide distribution network, and is the first fully integrated facility offering a full assortment of natural, organic and specialty foods.

 In November 2010, UNFI was pleased to announce that the York location earned the Energy Star designation from the United States Environmental Protection Agency.
 The Energy Star designation is the national mark of energy excellence.
-Buildings with this label not only save

 To gain such a prestigious designation was central to UNFI's core values of sustainable living principles.
 At the York plant they were able to reduce light power density by more than 25% and water use was reduced by 40% thanks in part to motion-activated sensors and flow controls throughout the building.